British military vehicle markings of World War II: History

-During World War I the system of identification developed as a result of necessity; formation signs were created before being abandoned after that war ended.
+During World War I, the system of identification developed as a result of necessity; formation signs were created before being abandoned after the war ended.

 Army, Corps, Independent Brigade and Divisional marks generally use symbols.
 Regimental, Battalion and parts of a battalion marks tend to use numbers with symbols.

 Vehicle registration numbers were used to identify vehicle type and the specific vehicle number.
 Armoured Fighting Vehicles (AFVs) sometimes adopted personal names.
 Other marks are used for information, such as weight or maximum speed, to identify friendly vehicles, or to identify the purpose, such as bomb disposal.

-Markings usually use stencils.
-Accordingly, wartime markings are not generally as neat as a hand-painted pre-war mark, and those being done in the field are sometimes in mirror image and often in the wrong location on the vehicle.
+Markings usually used stencils.
+Accordingly, wartime markings are not generally as neat as a hand-painted pre-war mark; those being done in the field are sometimes in mirror image and often in the wrong location on the vehicle.

 National identification

 Prior to 1943, there was no formal British identification.
 However, BEF vehicles carried a white vertical rectangle patch, 12 inches by 15 inches, on the front of AFVs, on the front left mudguard of softskins and on the sides of carriers.
 Between 1939 and 1945, some vehicles featured a roundel on the bonnet, front wing, around the windscreen, doors, and on the rear of the vehicle.
 This was used in the European theatre prior to Dunkirk and after D-Day, in the western desert, and in Italy.
 In late 1941, an 18 inch square patch with three vertical stripes (white, red, white) was added to AFVs in the western desert.
-There were between one and six per vehicle, in assorted places.
-In the spring of 1942, most UK AFVs were painted with a horizontal rectangular patch 18 inches by 10 inches with the same striping pattern as the desert design.
+There were between one and six per vehicle in assorted places.
+In the spring of 1942, most UK AFV's were painted with a horizontal rectangular patch 18 inches by 10 inches with the same striping pattern as the desert design.
 Some had the RAC mailed fist flash instead, in a rectangle.

 From mid-1943 the Allied star was used on the sides of softskin vehicles and AFVs.
 A painted Union flag was rarely seen in late war.